David Cairns, 5th Earl Cairns

-Rear-Admiral David Charles Cairns, 5th Earl Cairns, GCVO, CB, DL (3 July 1909 – 21 March 1989), was Marshal of the Diplomatic Corps in the Royal Household of the Sovereign of the United Kingdom from 1962 to 1971.
+Rear-Admiral David Charles Cairns, 5th Earl Cairns, GCVO, CB, DL (3 July 1909 – 21 March 1989), styled Viscount Garmoyle from 1942 to 1946, was Marshal of the Diplomatic Corps in the Royal Household of the Sovereign of the United Kingdom from 1962 to 1971.

 Early life

 Cairns was born on 3 July 1909.
-He was the second son of Wilfred Cairns, 4th Earl Cairns and Olive Cobbold.
+He was the second son of Wilfred Cairns, 4th Earl Cairns, and Olive Cobbold.
 His elder brother, Brig.
 Hugh Cairns, Viscount Garmoyle, died unmarried at age 35 in 1942 at El Alamein, Egypt, from wounds received in action.
-Among his sisters was Lady Hester (who married Robert Bourne), Lady Ursula (who married John Roland Abbey), and Lady Sheila (who married Maj.
+Among his sisters were Lady Hester (who married Robert Bourne), Lady Ursula (who married John Roland Abbey), Lady Sheila (who married Maj.
 Charles Holroyd of the Rifles), and Lady Katharine (who was a Senior Commander in the Auxiliary Territorial Service).

 His maternal grandfather was John Patteson Cobbold, MP for Ipswich.
 His paternal grandparents were Hugh Cairns, 1st Earl Cairns, a British statesman who served as Lord Chancellor during the first two ministries of Benjamin Disraeli, and the former Mary Harriet MacNeile.

 Career

 Cairns joined the Royal Navy in 1923, and was promoted to the rank of lieutenant in 1931.
-He served in World War II and succeeded as the 5th Earl Cairns in 1946 before becoming deputy director of the Signal Department at the Admiralty in 1950.
-He went on to be Commanding Officer of the cruiser HMS Superb in 1956 and President of the Royal Naval College, Greenwich in 1958 before retiring in 1961.
+He served in World War II and succeeded as the 5th Earl Cairns in 1946, then was promoted to captain on 30 Jun 1949, before becoming deputy director of the Signal Department at the Admiralty in 1950.
+He went on to be Commanding Officer of the cruiser HMS Superb in 1956.
+Following promotion to rear admiral on 7 July 1958, he was appointed President of the Royal Naval College, Greenwich, in 1958 before retiring in 1961.